romangurevitch/ConcurrencyWorkshop/internal/pattern/fanoutin/README.md

 ### 4. Race Conditions

-**Issue**: Concurrent access to shared variables without proper synchronization can cause race conditions.
+**Issue**: Concurrent access to shared variables without proper synchronisation can cause race conditions.

 **Solution**: Avoid shared mutable state.
-If necessary, use synchronization primitives like mutexes to protect shared data.
+If necessary, use synchronisation primitives like mutexes to protect shared data.

 ---

 ## Best Practices

-### 1. Proper Synchronization
+### 1. Proper Synchronisation

 - **WaitGroups**: Use `sync.WaitGroup` to ensure all goroutines finish executing before closing channels or exiting the program.